vinojai/NewsReader/README.md

 ![Api No Key Splash](./screencapture/splash-no-api-key.png)

 For this application to work, you'll have to create an API key from newsapi.org.
 After creating your key, enter it in the field here.
-The app will remember it from then on,
+The app will remember it from then on.

+You can download a working binary for mac [here](https://drive.google.com/file/d/1DhExq-Beb6-lZYvGeqJI6-l0f6DUBOJW/view?usp=sharing)